romebell/project_assessments/README.md

 ## JavaScript

 I first made variables for each of the inputs, the count which is in the second row, second column and the counter which is in the first row second column.
 I added event listeners to the plus and minus button and when clicked would add 1 to the counterResult's value.
+To change the value of the input I thought you would use setAttribute but i could not get it to function.